PRAXIS Test Guide

 Praxis Series Scores

-Scores are available online approximately three weeks after the test date for the computerized tests, and approximately four weeks for the paper test.
+Scores are available online approximately three weeks after the test date for the computerized tests.
 Score reports generally arrive in the mail a week to 10 days after online scores are made available.
-For a $30 fee, students may receive their scores over the phone earlier.
+For a fee, students may receive their scores over the phone earlier.
 Educational Testing Service provides a schedule online that indicates when phone scores are available for each testing date.

 Are you a teaching student ready to start preparing for the Praxis Series exams?
 There are lots of great preparation programs available to you.
 Check out our PRAXIS Test Directory to get started today!